proonk/UTS-CHAT-BOT/README.md

 Before run this file, you need to pip install all thing, for example: pip install flask

 this is a flask server , you need to run the server first then you can get the respone from ai(gemini ai)

+Replace all the "YOUR_API_KEY" with your own api key form gemini, you can get it from google ai studio.